-Furthermore, we gave two concrete constructions of profile management schemes, using symmetric and broadcast encryption techniques.
+Furthermore, we gave two concrete constructions of profile management schemes, one using symmetric and the other using broadcast encryption techniques.
 Our analysis showed that these constructions differ in the privacy guarantees they provide.
-While one offers strong privacy with the notion of unlinkability, the other represents a trade-off for better efficiency and key management, yet, consequently offers only anonymity of the users.
+While one offers strong privacy with the notion of unlinkability, the other represents a trade-off for better efficiency and key management, yet consequently offers only anonymity of the users.